ermouth/jQuery.my/README.md

 __To put__ new data into already initialized instance of $.my call `$("#form").my("data", {name: "Mike"})`.
 Note you can update data partially.
 Form is redrawn and revalidated after applying new data .

 ##More complex data bind
-Manifest allows `bind` to be a bi-directional function.
+The `bind` field can be defined as a bi-directional function.
 It receives entire data object and new value as params.
-If `null` is passed the function must only return value for DOM control, otherwise function must put value into data object and then return value for DOM.
+If `null` is passed function must only return value for DOM control, otherwise function must put value into data object and then return value for DOM.

+So `bind` function implements both getter and setter – depending on value passed.

 ```js
 $("#form").my({
 	ui:{